Mechazawa/PushOnAuth/README.md

 PushOnAuth
 ============

-A service that will send you a "PushOver" notification when any kind of auth happens on a Linux system.
+A service that will send you a "Push" notification when any kind of auth happens on a Linux system.

 ![Say it with pixels](http://i.imgur.com/5VSbFC9.png)